TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

-To achieve highly optimized execution of tensor operations on a given platform, TAMM is designed to allow use of multiple external libraries that provides optimized kernels for various operations.
-In addition to leveraging vendor provided linear algebra libraries that are highly tuned for both CPUs and GPUs, TAMM also uses the following libraries: HPTT~\cite{hptt_17} library for optimized tensor index permutations on CPUs, LibreTT~\cite{librett} for enabling efficient index permutation on NVIDIA, AMD and Intel GPUs and lastly, TensorGen~\cite{tensorgen} for generating optimized tensor contraction GPU kernels specialized for Coupled-Cluster methods in computational chemistry.
+To achieve highly optimized execution of tensor operations on a given platform, TAMM is designed to allow \textblack{the} use of multiple external libraries that provides optimized kernels for various operations.
+In addition to leveraging vendor-provided linear algebra libraries that are highly tuned for both CPUs and GPUs, TAMM also uses the following libraries: \textblack{the} HPTT~\cite{hptt_17} library for optimized tensor index permutations on CPUs\textblack{;} LibreTT~\citep{librett} for enabling efficient index permutation on Nvidia, AMD\textblack{,} and Intel GPUs; \textblack{the} BLIS~\cite{blis}library for efficient BLAS implementation in CPU\textblack{;} and \textblack{finally}, TensorGen~\cite{tensorgen} for generating optimized tensor contraction GPU kernels specialized for CC methods in computational chemistry.

-While TAMM tries to hide the execution details from the end-user by employing high-level tensor algebra expressions, users can specify the medium they want the operations to be executed on.
-Users can specify a particular operation to be executed on CPU or GPU.
-All other execution-specific details like parallelization, CPU to GPU communication, and execution mechanisms are handled automatically by TAMM infrastructure.
+While TAMM tries to hide the execution details from the end-user by employing high-level tensor algebra expressions, users can specify the medium on which they want the operations to be executed.
+Users can specify a particular operation to be executed on \textblack{the} CPU or GPU.
+All other execution-specific details like parallelization, \textblack{CPU-to-GPU} communication, and execution mechanisms are handled automatically by \textblack{the} TAMM infrastructure.
 While TAMM does not explicitly rely on OpenMP, it can leverage OpenMP for important operations like tensor transposition and GEMM via highly optimized external libraries such as HPTT and vendor BLAS.
 Setting the \code{OMP$\_$NUM$\_$THREADS} variable before running any TAMM-based application would enable OpenMP parallelization.